MatrixEx Add-In

 - You can specify a type by drag & drop an element from the Browser window *

-4 Detail specification of Source You can filter elements by Name, Stereotype, or Tagged value
+4 Detail specification of Source You can filter items by name, stereotype, or tagged value.

 Target side (horizontal axis)